A free way to build your virtual collection, make lists, and share them. It’s your new home on Criterion.com.

 Learn More »

 So these are the ones I'm waiting MOST impatiently for.
 Try to excuse the fact that they're bloody all Japanese.
 I'm just really into the golden age of Japanese cinema, and that's the niche of mine that Criterion primarily satisfies (and they're about the only company that do).
-For the record, the first runner-up is the Testament of Dr. Mabuse, so, you know, there was almost a non-Japanese film on the list. :)
+For the record, runner-ups include The Exterminating Angel and The Testament of Dr. Mabuse, so, you know, there was almost a non-Japanese film on the list.

 If High and Low gets a blu-ray release, I believe this similar, but in my opinion even better Kurosawa/Mifune film should have a release not far behind.
 It's one of my favourite Kurosawa films and I'm sure it would look fantastic!